 Here is an example of how you could start the conversation:

 "You might have noticed that I do not seem to have much energy and am always tired. being tired is part of my mental illness.
 I am here help your child to know that it is okay to talk about mental illness."

 Tips to remember

-Talk to your child at their level using language they will understand.
+Talk to your child at their level using words they will understand.

 Stop and pause after each new bit of information.